MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-microsoft-usage-data-collection-android.md

 # Turn off Microsoft data collection on Android device

-To prevent Microsoft from collecting data about your Microsoft Intune or Company Portal usage:
+This article describes how to prevent Microsoft from collecting data about your Microsoft Intune or Company Portal usage.
+To turn off data collection in these apps:

 1. Open the Intune or Company Portal app.
 2. Select the menu button > **Settings**.